radioactive-labs/plutonium-core/README.md

-# Plutonium: Supercharge Your Rails Development
+# Plutonium: Nuclear Powered Rails Application Development

 **Plutonium** transforms the way you build applications with Rails, offering a powerful toolkit for rapid application development.
 It's a culmination of lessons learned from years of developing nearly identical applications and is designed to save you from the drudgery of re-implementation.